abhishekarya1/Hash-Define-myNotes/content/javascript/async.md

 // await keyword works only inside async functions, otherwise error! let value = await promise

-// its just a shorter syntax for promise.then handler let promise = Promise.resolve(1)
-let result = await promise    // 1
+// its just a more elegant syntax of getting the promise result than promise.then handler let promise = Promise.resolve(1) let result = await promise    // 1